aryan-binazir/todo-list/README.md

 # todo-list
-Todo list built using Ruby, PostgreSQL and Sinatra.
+Todo list app built using Ruby, PostgreSQL and Sinatra